How the Grinch Stole Christmas (2000 film): Box office

-How the Grinch Stole Christmas grossed $262 million domestically and $85 million in other territories, for a worldwide total gross of $347 million, making it the sixth-highest-grossing film of 2000.
+How the Grinch Stole Christmas grossed $265.5 million domestically and $85.1 million in other territories, for a worldwide total gross of $350.6 million, making it the sixth-highest-grossing film of 2000.

 In the United States, the film earned $15.6 million on its opening day.
 Over the weekend, it grossed $55.1 million, with an average of $17,615 from 3,127 theaters.
-At the time of its release, it held the sixth-highest three-day opening weekend of any film, trailing behind Toy Story 2, X-Men, Mission: Impossible 2, Star Wars: Episode I – The Phantom Menace and The Lost World: Jurassic Park.
+At the time of its release, it had the fifth-highest-grossing three-day opening weekend of any film, trailing behind Toy Story 2, Mission: Impossible 2, Star Wars: Episode I – The Phantom Menace and The Lost World: Jurassic Park.
+The film also had the highest opening weekend for a non-sequel film, replacing X-Men.
 Additionally, it surpassed Batman Forever to secure the largest opening weekend for a Jim Carrey film and set a new record for Ron Howard's highest-grossing opening weekend, overtaking Ransom (1996).
-Upon its opening, the film went on to reach the number one spot at the box office, beating Charlie's Angels, Rugrats in Paris: The Movie, The 6th Day and Bounce.
-It held the record for the highest opening weekend for a Christmas-themed film for 18 years, until the 2018 animated version of The Grinch surpassed it with $67.6 million.
+It achieved the biggest opening weekend for an Imagine Entertainment film, surpassing Nutty Professor II: The Klumps, as well as Universal's highest non-holiday opening weekend.
+Upon its opening, How the Grinch Stole Christmas went on to reach the number one spot at the box office, beating Charlie's Angels, Rugrats in Paris: The Movie, The 6th Day and Bounce.
+It held the record for the highest-grossing opening weekend for a Christmas-themed film for 18 years, until the 2018 animated version of The Grinch surpassed it with $67.6 million.

 In its second weekend, the film grossed $52.1 million, dropping just 5.1%, setting a record for the highest-grossing second weekend for any film at that time, surpassing The Phantom Menace.
-In total, the film collected $73.8 million over the five-day Thanksgiving weekend, outgrossing the newly released Unbreakable and 102 Dalmatians.
+In total, the film made $73.8 million over the five-day Thanksgiving weekend, outgrossing the newly released Unbreakable and 102 Dalmatians.
 This was the first non-Disney film to top the Thanksgiving weekend box office since Mrs. Doubtfire in 1993.
 It remained at the top of the box office for four weekends, making it one of the only two films of the year to achieve this feat, with Universal's own Meet the Parents being the other one.
 Eventually, the film was overtaken by What Women Want and Dude, Where's My Car? in mid-December when it was in its fifth weekend.
 It continued to draw holiday crowds, outperforming another family film, The Emperor's New Groove.
-Within 33 days of release, it surpassed Mission: Impossible 2 to become the highest-grossing film of the year domestically, collecting a total of $216.4 million.
-The film ended its theatrical run on March 1, 2001, with a final domestic gross of $260,044,825.
+On December 19, 2000, its 33rd day of release, it surpassed Mission: Impossible 2 to become the highest-grossing film of the year domestically, collecting a total of $216.4 million.
+It also became one of the year's three films cross the $200 million mark, with the others being Mission: Impossible 2 and Cast Away.
+How the Grinch Stole Christmas ended its theatrical run on March 1, 2001, with a final domestic gross of $260,044,825.
 Box Office Mojo estimates that the film sold over 48.1 million tickets in North America.